-Your resume is your most important calling card in your job search.
+Your resume is the most important calling card in your job search.
 Here are some resume tips to consider.

 A resume should include the following information: